robertvunabandi/mit-course-match/README.md

 Another actionable here is to display the response with more details about why a given major ranks where it ranks for a given user.

+## Version 3

+Attempt to expand to other schools.

 # Design Choice

 See the design format doc.